 You need to decide on which platforms you will place your book.
 There are two options:

-- Exclusive sales on one platform – which gives an increased percentage of deductions;
+- Exclusive sales on one site which has an increased percentage of deductions

-- Placement of the book on multiple platforms – which gives a greater reach of readers.
+- Placement of the book on multiple sites which has a greater reach of readers

 If you are a beginner, it is better to start with one platform.
 And when you succeed on it and learn how to attract readers, you can try other sites.